Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Argentina

 In 2012, after a meeting between executives from Uruguay and Argentina, it was confirmed that the Estadio Ciudad de La Plata and the Estadio Centenario would be two of the main venues of the project.

 Also a new stadium in Santiago del Estero, the Estadio Único Madre de Ciudades was built for the candidature.

 In October 2017, an official councilor from Mar del Plata proposed to start a process so that the city could be declared as an Argentine sub-venue for the event.
 Also San Juan was also proposed as a venue of the World Cup, planning to reform the Estadio San Juan del Bicentenario.
 Argentina has the only stadium in the Southern Cone with a capacity of at least 80,000.

 Chile

 Chile has currently only two stadiums of over 40,000 seats, both located in its capital Santiago (Nacional and Monumental).
 Other stadiums could require major investments as many other stadiums in other co-bid nations.

-In March 2019, President Piñera announced that Chile will propose five cities for hosting the tournament: Santiago, Concepción, Antofagasta and Valparaíso, with a fifth city between Coquimbo and Temuco yet to be decided.
-It is assumed that every stadium must be renewed in order to comply with the required criteria.
+In March 2019, President Piñera announced that Chile would propose five cities for hosting the tournament: Santiago, Concepción, Antofagasta and Valparaíso, with a fifth city between Coquimbo and Temuco yet to be decided.
+Every stadium would need to be renewed in order to comply with the required eligibility criteria.